- Swansea (Main) 01792 773 773

 Our services will be tailored to suit your business.
 Prices are available on request and are dependent upon your organisation’s requirements and needs.

 Fines for non compliance under GDPR have increased significantly from £500,000 to a maximum of 20 million Euros or 4% of an organisation’s global turnover.
 Whilst the fines themselves could be detrimental enough to your organisation, you should also consider the negative publicity that would undoubtedly result from non compliance which would cause further harm.
-It is therefore important that you take steps to ensure that you comply with GDPR and continue to do so after 25 May 2018.
+It is therefore important that you take steps to ensure that you comply with GDPR and continue to do so now that 25 May 2018 has passed.

 We can be there every step of the way to assist.